rajmittal2209/college-alumni-portal/readme.md

-please go to projectreport.pdf for all the necessary details .
+Please go to "PROJECTREPORT.pdf" for all the necessary details .